lloyddunamis/gfl_manualpatch/README.md

   Arloste
   GFL EN Discord Helpers

+Should you like to support what is done here, you may...divert that somewhere else more needed, like a charity you prefer.
+If you certainly insist though, then...ah geez, you have my utmost gratitude. https://ko-fi.com/lloyddunamis

 This Girls' Frontline [EN] Manual Patch was made for personal use, and it worked for me like a charm.
 It is then provided to the community as-is in case it helps anyone else.